moisesmmele/powerlock-win/README.md

 > **Improper use can lock you out of critical system functions (like Network Settings or Registry Editor).**
 >
 > - Always ensure you have a **Backup Administrator Account** enabled before applying restrictions.
-> - You will need a *secondary* administrator account to remove these restrictions if your main account is locked out.
+> - The script creates a **System Restore Point** for safety, but manual backups are encouraged.

 ## Features